YouTransactor-SAS/mPOS-SDK-Android/README.md

 	// if you want to use your Logger impl UCubeAPI.setupLogger(new MyLogger());
 ```
-The SDK log can be enabled or disabled using `enableLogs` method.
+The SDK log can be enabled or disabled using `enableLogs()` method.

 #### 6.3 Payment

+The SDK implement the payment state machine, both contact and contactless.
+You configure you transaction using the uCubePaymentRequest object by specifing a value for each attribut, for instance, the transaction amount, currency, type, ...

 #### Transaction types
 This is the different transaction type that the solution authorise.